Homer Simpson, This Is Your Wife: Plot

 Lenny invites his friends in Springfield to a party at his apartment, where he has bought a brand new plasma screen high-definition television.
 Homer immediately falls in love with its HD picture, and begins to spend all his time at Lenny's home watching HDTV.
 Marge sends over Bart and Lisa to convince him to come back but they too become enthralled.

 After a few days, Homer is kicked out by Lenny, and when he returns home he no longer enjoys watching his regular CRT TV, so Marge enters the family in a contest where first-place prize is a plasma HDTV.
-They later manage to win the third-place prize: a trip to the studios of Fox Broadcasting Company.
+They later manage to win the third-place prize: a trip to the Fox studios.
 There, Homer learns of a reality show called Mother Flippers in which the mothers of two families switch places.
 The grand prize happens to be enough money to buy a new plasma HDTV, so the family signs up for the show.

 Marge is traded to a nice, easygoing man named Charles Heathbar and his perfect son Ben, while Homer gets Charles' strict wife Verity.
 Charles dislikes his wife, especially for constantly telling him what to do, so he is surprised to see that Marge is understanding and kind.
 As Marge enjoys her time with Charles, he begins to develop an infatuation for her.
 Meanwhile, Homer, Bart, and Lisa are having major troubles with Verity, who disciplines them and objects to everything they do.
 At one point, Verity makes Bart and Homer write reports on Itchy and Scratchy and CSI: Miami.

 Charles proclaims his love for Marge by song, but she explains to him that she loves Homer.
 After Charles expresses his despondency with his married life, including the fact that Ben is not his biological son owing to Verity having an affair, Marge tells him that he should tell his wife how he feels about her.
 He agrees, and decides to take Marge back to Homer and then get rid of Verity.
 When the two arrive in Springfield, however, Verity has already decided to leave Charles and found a new partner, Patty Bouvier, brought together by their hatred for Homer.
 That night Homer plays a guitar and expresses his undying love for his newly bought plasma HDTV and (to a lesser extent) Marge.